 This shows an embedded Google map:

 The map will initially centre on your location, but will then allow you to drag the map around at will.
-If you wish it to remain centred on your location then touch the “Car” button; if you wish it to centre on the payload then touch the “Payload” button.
+If you wish it to remain centred on your location then touch the “Car” button at the bottom-left of the map; if you wish it to centre on the payload then touch the “Payload” button.

 - GPS – Controls upload of phone GPS position